Do you need to collect a 3D data? Are you wondering what’s the easiest way to do this?

 Weight: 4.63 pounds

-Scanify is the world’s first scanner to combine pre-calibrated stereo cameras with photometric imaging.
-It captures an accurate scan from a single point-of-view in 0.1 seconds.
-In addition, for a more enjoyable and lesser hassle 3D scanning experience, the Studio software provides the ability to stitch multiple scans together.
+Actually, Scanify is the world’s first scanner to combine pre-calibrated stereo cameras because of its photometric imaging.
+It can capture an accurate scan from a single point-of-view in 0.1 seconds.
+In addition, the Studio software provides the ability to stitch multiple scans together.
+As a result, you will have a more enjoyable and lesser hassle 3D scanning experience

 Scanning technology: Fusion of stereoscopic and photometric data.